obyteorg/new-obyteorg/docroot/user/pages/03.platform/02.smart-contracts/modular.md

         by: default
         dir: asc
 metadata:
-    description: 'Smart contracts on Obyte are contracts whose conditions are enforced by code rather than law.'
+    description: 'Smart contracts on Obyte are contracts whose conditions are enforced by code rather than law.
+In particular, they enable contitional payments.'
-    'og:description': 'Smart contracts on Obyte are contracts whose conditions are enforced by code rather than law.'
+    'og:description': 'Smart contracts on Obyte are contracts whose conditions are enforced by code rather than law.
+In particular, they enable contitional payments.'
 sitemap:
     priority: 0.8
 onpage_menu: false